Camp Zama JROTC cadets demonstrate attention to detail during in-ranks inspection

 |0

-This work, Camp Zama JROTC cadets demonstrate attention to detail during in-ranks inspection [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama JROTC cadets demonstrate attention to detail during in-ranks inspection, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT